-The misinformation that breeds racism, antisemitism and other forms of intolerance.
+Misinformation that breeds racism, antisemitism and other forms of intolerance.

-The misinformation that undoes the work of those who have been our past heroes.
+Misinformation that undoes the work of those who have been our past heroes.

-The misinformation that muddies the water of the acts of defiance that helped move our world in the right direction.
+Misinformation that muddies the water of the acts of defiance that helped move our world in the right direction.